genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/streamer-client.md

 This will take a message from a streamer and send the message to QUOTE_EVENT_HANDLER as a QUOTE_UPDATE_EVENT.

+#### Properties
-You can also the following properties in a streamer client:
+You can set the following properties in a streamer client:

 `isReplayable`.
 This flag determines if the stream is replayable.
 Default value is `false`